lewskii/Memory/README.md

-# pyGames
+# Memory
-Some games (one at the moment) made with Python 3.6.0 as a school project
+A memory game made with Python 3.6.0 as a school project.

-Requires Python 3.x and tkinter
+Requires Python 3.x and tkinter.